 - Visual Impairment.

 - How does this setting know if their children/young person needs extra help and what should I do if I think my child/young person may have special educational needs?

-At Ball Green Primary School we identify where children need extra support and intervention through:
+At Ball Green Primary School, we identify where children need extra support through:

 - Continuing communication problems.

 Quality First Teaching is the first step in responding to children who have SEN. This includes differentiating teaching to the needs of the children.
 The quality first teaching is regularly reviewed by senior leaders.
 Interventions are then put into place to support pupils who are not making progress.
 It is following this that a further assessment to see if a pupil has a special educational need may be completed.
 At this point the parent/carer would meet with the class teacher and SENCO to discuss the next steps towards supporting the pupil.
 This may be that the pupil is assessed by an outside agency who can identify and support specific needs.

 Parents and carers will always be involved with this process and will be invited into school regularly to discuss their child's needs.
 They will have the opportunity to work with outside agencies to look at the best ways to meet the child's needs.